ankitkanojia/firebase-react/README.md

 3. Once logged-in, You can see firebase console dashboard, Click on Add Project.
 Then give a project name, select country and click on Create Project.
 For example, see the below image.
 <p align="center"><img src="https://raw.githubusercontent.com/ankitkanojia/firebase-react/development/GIFs/Add-Project.gif" alt="firebase-work" /></p>

-5. As React application is web project, so you need to add web project/application to firebase project, so that whole settings/credentials related to firebase will be configured from that section, see the below image.
+4. As React application is web project, so you need to add web project/application to firebase project, so that whole settings/credentials related to firebase will be configured from that section, see the below image.
 <p align="center"><img src="https://raw.githubusercontent.com/ankitkanojia/firebase-react/development/GIFs/WebApp-Configuration.gif" alt="firebase-work" /></p>

-6. Once firebase project is created, you can get your Server_Key from project setting section, Using Server_Key we can able to connect React Web application with firebase application, see the below image
+5. Once firebase project is created, you can get your Server_Key from project setting section, Using Server_Key we can able to connect React Web application with firebase application, see the below image
 <p align="center"><img src="https://raw.githubusercontent.com/ankitkanojia/firebase-react/development/GIFs/Server-Key.gif" alt="firebase-work" /></p>

-Step 5: Public_Key you can get from project setting section and then you need to generate that Public_Key, for that see the below image
+6. Public_Key you can get from project setting section and then you need to generate that Public_Key, for that see the below image
 <p align="center"><img src="https://raw.githubusercontent.com/ankitkanojia/firebase-react/development/GIFs/Public-Key.gif" alt="firebase-work" /></p>